jgerhart/Secronom-Zombies/secronom/README.txt

 	=>CURRENT UPDATES<= (#changes, +contents, ~rebalances, -fixes)

---> V1.6 - Currently, the plan is to complete the zed bestiary by adding more end-game zed mutants. <--
+--> V1.6 - Currently, the plan is to rebalance the new creatures.
+Since idk what else to add, expect the mod's progress to hamper a bit. <--

 #  REWORKS ON TILESET (frequent, or whenever I can)
 #  REMOVED LUA VERSION (we have spells and it's meant to replace the LUA attacks)